The Best and Worst American Cities For Runners Ranked

 Photo by Devonshire on Unsplash

-• Where to run in Denver: Enjoy a mix of urban running and trail running along the 42-mile Cherry Creek Trail.
+• Where to run in Denver: Enjoy a mix of urban and trail running along the 42-mile Cherry Creek Trail.

 • Most popular half marathon: Denver Colfax Half Marathon